MicrosoftDocs/azure-docs/articles/sql-database/sql-database-query-performance.md

 >

 ## Prerequisites
 Query Performance Insight requires that [Query Store](https://msdn.microsoft.com/library/dn817826.aspx) is active on your database.
 It's automatically enabled for all Azure SQL databases by default.
-If Query Store is not running, the Azure portal will prompt you to turn it on.
+If Query Store is not running, the Azure portal will prompt you to enable it.

 > [!NOTE]
 > If the "Query Store is not properly configured on this database" message appears in the portal, see [Optimizing the Query Store configuration](sql-database-query-performance.md#optimizing-the-query-store-configuration-for-query-performance-insight).